chippmann/androidpublisher/GETTING_STARTED.md

-    shouldThrowIfNoReleaseNotes = true // <- optional, defaults true: defines whether an exception is thrown or not if no releaseNotes for the appVersionCode is found enableGenerateVersionCode = true // <- optional, defaults true: defines if the appVersionCode should be generated (read below) appVersionCodeKey = "yourCustomKey" // <- optional, defaults "appVersionCode": key under which the app's version code is stored in the gradle.properties file
+    shouldThrowIfNoReleaseNotes = true // <- optional, defaults true: defines whether an exception is thrown or not if no releaseNotes for the appVersionCode is found enableGenerateVersionCode = true // <- optional, defaults true: defines if the appVersionCode should be generated (read below) appVersionCodeKey = "yourCustomKey" // <- optional, defaults "appVersionCode": key under which the app's version code is stored in the gradle.properties file createBundleIfNotExists = true // <- optional, defaults true: defines if the upload task should create a bundle in case it does not exist yet
 }
 ```